Scrum Master vs Project Manager: Key Differences

 • Adopt the Iterative scrum method and follow the blueprint of implementation based on the same scrum rules.

-• The Scrum Master has to align the entire development team on the same page.
+• The scrum master has to align the entire development team on the same page.
 The scrum team adopts and adheres to the scrum framework that maximizes the value generated from the implementation.

-The debate around Scrum Master is surrounded by the confusion that needs to be confronted.
+The debate around scrum master is surrounded by the confusion that needs to be confronted.
 But we know that Scrum works on a predefined set of rules but a definite framework.
-But what about the Project manager, what do his responsibilities encompass?
+But what about the project manager, what do his responsibilities encompass?
 The sphere of responsibilities isn’t limited to just one project of a team, it is a comprehensive role that demands multiple responsibilities.
-Let us now dive deep into the profile of a Project manager.
+Let us now dive deep into the profile of a project manager.

 5. What a Scrum Master Doesn’t Do?